xaosfiftytwo/xscripts/README.md

    and is named "xsetrootbitmap.xbm"
  - if ./conky/theme.conkyrc exists in the theme's root directory, it will be started - but only if it isn't already running.
-The idea is to have conky display something that visuall enhances the wallpaper, e.g. an emblem, but of course it can be anything...
+The idea is to have conky display something that visually enhances the wallpaper, e.g. an emblem, but of course it can be anything...

-if you don't want some particular function, it is easy to comment it out in the MAIN section (line 165 =>)
+if you don't want some particular function, it is easy to comment it out in the MAIN section (line 181 =>)

 #### Requirements: